LuThe17/explainable-RGCNs-and-RGATs/README.md

 # explainable-RGCNs-and-RGATs

 This repository documents the implementation on using LRP with RGCNs and RGATs described in my Master's Thesis.
-In includes the preprocessing of the datasets and embeddings, the implemention of both models with LRP as well as the evaluation of all models.
+It includes the preprocessing of the datasets and embeddings, the implemention of both models with LRP as well as the evaluation of all models.

 ## Getting Started